foster95/name-that-taylor/README.md

 * Blisk

 ## Credits and acknowledgement
-All questions came from the lyrics from Taylor Alison Swift and I do not claim any copyright to the lyrics used Similarly the general image and aesthetic of the website was inspired by Taylor's Swift's Era's Tour and I do not claim any copyright or credit for this
+All questions came from the lyrics from Taylor Alison Swift and I do not claim any copyright to the lyrics used.

+Similarly the general image and aesthetic of the website was inspired by Taylor's Swift's Era's Tour and I do not claim any copyright or credit for this

-All instructions and the results messages were written by myself Spencer Barribal for his continued support and for helping me with the import aspect of JavaScript I would also like to thank my partner Jon for his continued championing and support all throughout the difficult and often long evenings
+All instructions and the results messages were written by myself Spencer Barribal for his continued support and for helping me with the import aspect of JavaScript

+I would also like to thank my partner Jon for his continued championing and support all throughout the difficult and often long evenings
 Friends and family members who tested the website and pointed out small ammendments and changes in the kindest way they could